balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 4. Client A posts the encrypted resource to the resource server, obtaining a unique resource URI in return.
 As metadata associated with that resource, Client A also includes the reserved URI for the GMBC.

-5. Client A generates a new GMBC by creating a genesis block, containing the unique resource URI, two group membership "add" operations (one for itself and one for Client B), and the KMS' URI in the curator field.
+5. Client A generates a new GMBC by creating a genesis block, containing the unique resource URI, two group membership "add" operations (one for itself and one for Client B), and the URI of the KMS server in the curator field.

 6. Client A creates a GK that includes a hash of the GMBC genesis block, and encrypts the key material portion of the GK using a JWE JSON serialization that indicates the KMS server is the recipient.

-7. Client A performs a GMBC Post and GK Post of the GMBC and GK created in steps 5 and 6, respectively, to the KMS Server.
+7. Client A performs a GMBC Post and GK Post of the GMBC and GK created in steps 5 and 6, respectively, to the KMS server.

 8. Client B obtains the encrypted resource posted to the resource server along with metadata that points to the GMBC.

-9. Client B obtains the GMBC from the KMS.
+9. Client B performs a GMBC Get to obtain the GMBC from the KMS server.

 10. Client B validates the GMBC.

-11. Client B requests the GK from the KMS server.
-The KMS encrypts the GK using the Client B as the recipient and returns the GK as a JWE JSON serialization.
+11. Client B performs a GK Get to obtain the GK from the KMS server.
+The KMS server encrypts the GK using Client B as the recipient and returns the GK as a JWE JSON serialization.

 12. Client B decrypts the resource using the key material in the GK.